Exciting Growth on GCU’s Campus

 A beautiful, 55,000-square-foot Student Recreation Center was debuted in 2011, and is available for students, faculty and staff.
 The multipurpose building includes three full-size basketball courts, a huge wrestling practice area, and state-of-the-art athletic training and sports performance facilities.
 Weights and fitness machines are also available as well as a fitness studio where a full schedule of classes are offered each week including kickboxing, aerobics, yoga and Zumba.

 The remodeled, four-story Student Union is scheduled to open in the fall of 2013.
 Not only will the Union offer new dining options and expanded food service areas, more space will be available for students to relax and study.
-One of the exciting features is a large Starbucks coffee shop that will overlook the spectacular views of campus.
+One of the exciting features is a large Peet's Coffee and Tea shop that overlooks the spectacular views of campus.

 Arguably the main attraction of the campus expansion is the 5,000-seat Grand Canyon University Arena, home to the men's and women's basketball teams as well as the host of other sporting events, concerts and entertainment events.